RuairidhWilliamson/PersonalWebsite/contents/posts/rust-chess.md

 A min max chess engine written in rust.

-This engine is similar to the python chess engine except rewritten in rust and it uses the python program to communicate with the lichess API.
+This engine is similar to the python chess engine except rewritten in rust and it uses the python program to communicate with the Lichess API.

 Min max is a great algorithm for turn based games like chess but it takes exponentially long for the number of turns to look ahead.